Removing Blood Stains

 2. You can pre-treat the stain by dabbing it with shampoo or bubble bath but this usually isn’t needed if the stain is fresh.

-3. After soaking, pour some washing soda (baking soda or liquid soda crystals) onto the stain and scrub with a nailbrush.
-This should totally remove the stain.
+3. After soaking, pour a little baking soda onto the stain and gently scrub with a nailbrush.
+This should remove the stain.

 4. Wash the garment as you normally would in the washing machine.